Applications for Taught Postgraduate Programmes are accepted starting from 15 November 2017.

 |Deputy Programme Leader||

-To be eligible for admission, you must satisfy the General Entrance Requirements and must have :
+To be eligible for admission, you must satisfy the University’s General Entrance Requirements for taught postgraduate programmes and must have:

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:

 The MFACM is designed as an intensive, project-based programme.
 The programme consists of 54 credit units, and will be offered in a full-time (two-year) mode.
 The curriculum includes 24 credits of required courses, and 30 credits of elective courses.
 Out of the 24 credits of required courses, a total of 21 credits are dedicated to project-based studio classes.
-The other required course within the curriculum is “Digital Audiovisual Culture”, a Year 1 Semester A course intended to provide students with a contextual foundation in aesthetic, cultural, and theoretical principles relevant to the programme.
+The other required course within the curriculum is “SM5303 Introduction to New Media Arts - Theories, Technologies, Aesthetics”, a Year 1 Semester A course intended to provide students with a contextual foundation in aesthetic, cultural, and theoretical principles relevant to the programme.

 Assessment in all classes normally will be entirely through coursework, which will consist primarily of practical and creative projects.